TritonDataCenter/manta-nfs/README.md

 cache.
 In this case you can force the server to refresh its cached copy by simply 'touch'ing the file.

+## Getting Started

+Clone the repo then run `npm install` within the clone to build all of the dependencies.
+The 'Configuration' section of this readme describes how to configure the server before you can run it.
+The 'Usage' section of this readme describes how to start the server and how to perform an NFS mount.

 ## Configuration

 At a minimum the server needs the configuration information necessary to